 You may have to give up expenses that you love in order to live below your means.
 To do so, determine what your true living expenses are and reduce everything above it.

 Next, determine the things that may not be necessary to survive but are necessary for your happiness.
-This can include giving to charity, taking some type of vacation each year (vacations don’t have to be expensive), and paying for a babysitter in order to have alone time with your partner.
+This can include giving to charity, taking a vacation each year, and paying for a babysitter to have alone time with your spouse.

 4. Automate your savings